MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

     ![Solutions Edit button](media/solutions-edit-button.PNG "Solutions Edit button")

     > [!NOTE]
-    > You can also get to the Dynamics 365 Administration Center from the PowerApps portal.
+    > You can also get to the [!include[pn-dyn-365](../includes/pn-dyn-365.md)] Administration Center from the PowerApps portal.

 8. Select the [!include[pn-dyn-365-guides-preview](../includes/pn-dyn-365-guides-preview.md)] solution in the list, and then select **Install**.